 Economic inequality, political machinations, a dangerously divided electorate.
 Terrible news, not just these days, but in Roman times, and in 17th-century England.
 In one of his last tragedies, Coriolanus, William Shakespeare tells the cautionary tale of a warrior-turned-politician doomed by his failure to show concern for ordinary citizens.
-Re-envisioned as a fast-paced, multi-media production, Coriolanus moves this month from the Stratford Theater Festival in Stratford, Canada, where it had its world premiere, to the Hopkins Center for the Arts
+Re-envisioned as a fast-paced, multi-media production, Coriolanus moves this month from the Stratford Theater Festival in Stratford, Canada, where it had its world premiere, to the

 “The transfer of this production from Stratford to Hanover is a watershed moment for the Hop,” says Mary Lou Aleskie, the Howard L. Gilman ’44 Director of the Hopkins Center.
 “We want to use this cutting-edge work as an opportunity for a yearlong conversation about the political themes of the play, about how technology can enhance theatrical storytelling, and how classical theater is relevant today.”

 In Stratford’s critically acclaimed production, director Robert Lepage sets the rise and fall of a fifth-century Roman general in a contemporary, media-crazed world.
 The New York Times describes the Stratford production as both “riveting and troubling,” with innovative effects “used so incessantly here, with such technical skill and in such striking combinations, as to render them newly expressive.”
 Onstage, sliding boxes and panels create “stage equivalents of pans and tracking shots, irises, close-ups and letterbox effects,” says the Times.